 Setting mouse traps needs to be be done correctly to increase the chances of success.

-If you do not set the traps correctly, you could end of with missing mouse traps or missing bait!
+If you do not set the traps correctly, you could end up missing mouse traps or missing bait!

 Check The Traps

 Now that you have the traps laid down, it is time for you to leave them to work.
-Try to visit your garage as fewer times as possible.
-This will give the opportunity for the mice to come out and stumble upon the traps.
+Try to visit your garage as few times as possible.
+This will allow the mice to come out and stumble upon the traps.

 You should be checking the traps every 2-3 days to see if any mice have been caught.

-Quick note – if you catch a live mouse, you need to dispose of it correctly!
+Quick note – if you catch a live mouse, you must dispose of it correctly!

 Confirm The Mice Have Gone